 Eating disorder treatment is extremely difficult.
 A person in an eating disorder treatment facility is being treated for a very serious illness.
 They are likely not happy to be there, and are often grumpy, irritable, and frustrated with what is being asked of them in treatment.

 Therefore, even if you send an amazing, perfect care package to them.
-Even if you wrap it delightfully and find the ideal card to let them know you’re thinking about them and care about them.
+Even if you wrap it delightfully and find the ideal card to let them know youโre thinking about them and care about them.
 They still might feel grumpy, irritable, and frustrated.

-Free Download: How To Parent A Child With An Eating Disorder
+Free Guide: How Parents Can Help A Child With An Eating Disorder

 Understanding eating disorders